If you have Excel spreadsheets generated from .NET Core applications, you may find it useful to store your files in a PDF format.

 var workbook = new GrapeCity.Documents.Excel.Workbook();

-Load Excel File into the Workbook
+2. Load the Excel file into the workbook.

 workbook.Open("AgingReport.xlsx");